 The Camino route our tour went on is called the Northern Way (Camino del Norte) and consists of 38 day hikes that cover a distance of over 800 km.
 It all sounded very interesting, but not something I would ever do.
 Who could take off that much time from work?

 Well, we learned pretty quickly there are a lot of people that do the pilgrimage.
-The first pilgrim we ran into was a lady probably about 40 years old from Germany, who was doing the Camino De Santiago on her own.
+The first pilgrim we ran into was a lady probably about 40 years old from Germany, who was walking the Camino alone.
 She had a big backpack with a sleeping bag and showed us her Camino de Santiago shell.
 We should have asked her to show us her Camino De Santiago Pilgrim passport too.
 I didn’t think Maria was making the stuff up, but I didn’t realize until we met our first pilgrim, people do still really do this.
 We ran into lots of other pilgrims as we continued our hike.
 There was even one group of 50 of them!

 We also passed a spring on our hike.
 Maria told us about the 87-year-old gentlemen who created a fountain and even left a glass so that people could drink the water.
 I was a little hesitant to try it because I thought it might make me sick.
 Russell tried it and I am happy to report he was fine.
 Later on in the hike, we ran into the gentleman.
 Maria told us he does the hike every day.
 I could not believe that he was 87, he could have easily gone for 50.
 Maybe it is that special water?

 Heading to Pasaia